superoneio/awesome-eos/README-en.md

 * [http://www.unlimitedip.io](http://www.unlimitedip.io), Uni-Wallet by UnlimitedIP, promotion video [click here](https://v.qq.com/x/page/e0685t5ypnp.html)
 * [http://eostoken.im](http://eostoken.im), Both Android and iOS can be downloaded
 * [https://more.top](https://more.top), MORE by EOSMeetOne
+* [https://eos.live](https://eos.live), EOS LIVE is developed by the SuperONE team and supports EOS Super Node voting, delegate voting, account registration and other functions.
+The SuperONE team will be released in the near future.
+Please wait for it

 ### Web wallet